Tricky1702/BGS-A/README.md

 # BGS-A
-BGS-A 1.9 for Oolite
+BGS-A 1.10 for Oolite

 Copyright 2010-2014 by P.A.Groove, Phantor Gorth, Thargoid, Svengali and Tricky.

 Licences: see below

-August 2014
+September 2014

 # OVERVIEW
 Backgroundset (or short BGS) is a framework for images, sounds and music.
 It ships more than 100 sounds, images for all